 should provide details as to what is going wrong.

 The most common problems that are encountered despite a successful build and passing integration tests are dependency resolution issues when attempting to install a module.
-The Examining dependency issues during the installation of modules section provides more guidance on dealing with such situations.
+The resolving-dependency-issues section provides more guidance on dealing with such situations.

 The original Fedora 26 Boltron prototype lives on as a set of test container images, which build atop the Fedora modular composes, but include some additional utililties to help out with testing modules prior to their release in Fedora.